Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Race to Zero is a global campaign to rally leadership and support from businesses around the world to work towards net zero targets.

 Renewable energy comes from renewable resources including wind energy, solar energy or biomass (plant or animal material, like food waste that can be used as a source of fuel).
-These resources regenerate naturally and can be used repeatedly without reducing their supply.
+These resources aren’t finite, they regenerate naturally and can be used repeatedly without reducing their supply.

 Science based targets

-Science based targets show companies how much and how quickly they need to reduce their greenhouse gas (GHG) emissions to prevent the worst effects of climate change based on scientific research.
+Science based targets show companies how much and how quickly they need to reduce their greenhouse gas emissions to prevent the worst effects of climate change based on scientific research.
+Climate science has identified the need to reduce emissions in line with a 1.5-degree pathway.
+This means cutting emissions to limit global warming to 1.5 degrees above pre-industrial levels.

 Science Based Targets initiative (SBTi)

-The SBTi is a partnership between CDP, the UN Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF) that champions and defines best practice in emissions reductions and net zero targets in line with climate science.
+The SBTi is a partnership between CDP, the UN Global Compact, World Resources Institute and the World Wide Fund for Nature that champions and defines best practice in emissions reductions and net zero targets in line with climate science.
 SBTi provides technical assistance to companies who set science based targets and independent assessment and validation of targets.
+They have a streamlined SME route to make it more accessible to small businesses.

 Scopes 1, 2 & 3 emissions

-Scope 1 emissions are direct resource use such as gas for heating and fuel used in business-owned vehicles.
+Scope 1 emissions are direct emissions from company owned resources.
+They’re resources that your business has control over and where the emissions are produced on site.
+Examples are gas for heating and fuel used in business-owned vehicles.

 Streamlined energy & carbon reporting (SECR)